Quantum Monte Carlo study of superconductivity in rhombohedral trilayer graphene under an electric field

+{\it Results and discussion}.
 We first examine the impact of the electric field on the band structure, Fermi surface and density of states (DOS).
-At $\varepsilon = 0$, as shown in Fig. \ref{Band structure}(a), the three valence bands marked by red, black and cyan lines are almost degenerate, and the three conduction bands exhibit similar behaviour, which are marked by orange, green and blue lines.
+At $\varepsilon = 0$, as shown in Fig. \ref{Band structure}(a), the three valence bands marked by red, black and cyan lines are almost degenerate and the three conduction bands exhibit similar behavior, which are marked by orange, green and blue lines.
 At $\varepsilon = 1$, the originally nearly degenerate bands split, as shown in Fig. \ref{Band structure}(b), and the Fermi level shifts upwards by approximately $0.5 eV$.
-Fig. \ref{Band structure}(c) clearly shows that the DOS near the Fermi level is dramatically increased and that the Van Hove singularity (VHS) is split as $\varepsilon$ increases from $0$ to $1$.
-As shown in Fig. \ref{Band structure}(d), it is clear that the Fermi surface gradually increases from a point to a large ring surrounding the $K$ point with increasing $\varepsilon$.
-Superconductivity has been found in regimes where the normal-state Fermi surface (FS) has an annular shape; an annular FS is beneficial for an electronic mechanism for superconductivity driven by repulsive Coulomb interactions\cite{PhysRevLett.15.524,Kagan_2015,PhysRevB.81.224505,PhysRevB.83.094518,PhysRevB.96.174514}.
-The phenomenon of the increasing ring around the $K$ point in FS indicates that the electric field favours superconductivity.
+Figure \ref{Band structure}(c) clearly shows that the DOS near the Fermi level is dramatically increased and that the van Hove singularity (VHS) is split as $\varepsilon$ increases from $0$ to $1$.
+As shown in Fig. \ref{Band structure}(d), it is clear that the Fermi surface gradually expands from a point to a large ring surrounding the $K$ point with increasing $\varepsilon$.
+Superconductivity has been found in regimes where the normal-state Fermi surface (FS) has an annular shape; an annular FS is beneficial for an electronic mechanism for superconductivity driven by repulsive Coulomb interactions \cite{PhysRevLett.15.524,Kagan_2015,PhysRevB.81.224505,PhysRevB.83.094518,PhysRevB.96.174514}.
+The phenomenon of the increasing ring around the $K$ point in FS indicates that the electric field favors superconductivity.

 Next, we discuss the impact of the electric field on the magnetic property of the studied system.
-To examine how the magnetic order develops at half filling, we computed the antiferromagnetic (AFM) spin structure factor, which is defined as
+To examine how the magnetic order develops at half filling, we compute the antiferromagnetic (AFM) spin structure factor, which is defined as